Salman7236/arch-install/README.md

 pacman -Sy archlinux-keyring
 ```

 ### If using archinstall, then updating archinstall can sometimes cause [issues](https://github.com/archlinux/archinstall/issues/2490#issuecomment-2561474713), [(2)](https://www.reddit.com/r/archlinux/comments/w1pmlz/comment/jer48b4/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) so only update it if it doesn't work properly without updating, or if the latest version has a feature you need.
 If you do update, and run into issues, you might need to update more packages.
-See the issues linked above for help.
+See the issues linked above for help

 ```sh
 pacman -Sy archinstall archlinux-keyring